mrkkrj/TrianglePP/docs/README.md

 As stated in http://www.cs.cmu.edu/~quake/triangle.defs.html :

-**"A conforming Delaunay triangulation (CDT) of a PSLG is a true Delaunay triangulation in which each PSLG segment may have been subdivided into several edges by the insertion of additional vertices, called Steiner points.
+*"A conforming Delaunay triangulation (CDT) of a PSLG is a true Delaunay triangulation in which each PSLG segment may have been subdivided into several edges by the insertion of additional vertices, called Steiner points.
 Steiner points are necessary to allow the segments to exist in the mesh while maintaining the Delaunay property.
-Steiner points are also inserted to meet constraints on the minimum angle and maximum triangle area."**
+Steiner points are also inserted to meet constraints on the minimum angle and maximum triangle area."*

 and:

-**"A constrained conforming Delaunay triangulation (CCDT) of a PSLG is a constrained Delaunay triangulation that includes Steiner points.
-It usually takes fewer vertices to make a good-quality CCDT than a good-quality CDT, because the triangles do not need to be Delaunay (although they still must be constrained Delaunay)."**
+*"A constrained conforming Delaunay triangulation (CCDT) of a PSLG is a constrained Delaunay triangulation that includes Steiner points.
+It usually takes fewer vertices to make a good-quality CCDT than a good-quality CDT, because the triangles do not need to be Delaunay (although they still must be constrained Delaunay)."*

- - Doc:
+ - Docs:
           A conforming Delaunay triangulation is a *true Delaunay* triangulation in which each constraining segment may have been *subdivided* into several edges by the insertion of *additional* vertices, called Steiner points (@see: http://www.cs.cmu.edu/~quake/triangle.defs.html)